MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning: The MoviePuzzleTitle Dataset

 \paragraph{Clip aligned boundary} In order to obtain video clips suitable for training, we further segment the 228 movies and ultimately obtain 10,031 movie clips.
 We use the following two criteria to select appropriate clips as our data: First, each clip should consists of 10 to 20 frames, and the length of the clip is controlled to tell a short plot without the semantic information being too monotonous; Second, the image-text pairs in each clip must be greater than 80\%, ensuring the semantics are not too sparse.
-As shown in \Cref{fig:statistic_clip-scene,fig:statistic_clip-shot}, most clips have 1 or 2 scenes (88\%) and 5 to 10 separated shots (75.91\%), which is in line with the structure of a short plot.
+As shown in \Cref{fig:statistic_clip-scene,fig:statistic_clip-shot}, most clips have 1 or 2 scenes (88\%) and 5 to 10 separated shots (75.91\%), aligning with a typical short plot structure.